By Alan Wheatley

 O'Brien suspects the answer includes better legislation and implementing regulations, a more efficient public administration and a speedier judicial system.

-"Legislative simplification and transparency will increase economic efficiency in themselves, while also making a contribution to reducing the incentives and opportunities for corruption and organized crime to flourish," he wrote in a recent working paper.
+"Legislative simplification and transparency will increase economic efficiency in themselves, while also making a contribution to reducing the incentives and opportunities for corruption and organised crime to flourish," he wrote in a recent working paper.

 What are the chances of such deep-seated change with a fractious coalition government and in the absence of a bond market-induced crisis of confidence?